jberkel/sms-backup-plus/README.md

 SMS Backup+ is available for free in the Google Play Store, there will never be a pro / paid version.

 But if you find the app useful and want to support the development of it you can make a donation from within the app itself, using the secure Play Store payment mechanism.

-To get updates and participate in the beta programme join the [community][] on Google+.
+To get updates more frequently join the [beta programme](#beta).

 ## <a name="usage">Usage</a>